alecrabbit/php-console-spinner/doc/api/loop.md

 ```
 > See implemented `RevoltLoopAdapter` and `ReactLoopAdapter` classes as examples.

-Then you need to create a loop probe by extending `ALoopProbe` class and register it in `Probes` class.
+Next, you need to create a loop probe by extending the `ALoopProbe` class and register it in the `Probes` class.
 ```php
 class CustomLoopProbe extends ALoopProbe
 {